Greenhouse Film Complete Guide: Types, Benefits and Uses

 Agriplast greenhouse films typically last 5+ years, with a 3-year pro-rata UV warranty.

-Clear films like Drip Lock Clear due to maximum light transmission.
+Clear films like Drip Lock Clear are ideal for cold climates due to maximum light transmission, which helps build up heat inside the greenhouse.

-Agriplast films offer 3 year warranty and a minimum 5 year life
+Agriplast 200-micron films offer a 3-year UV warranty and a minimum expected life of 5 years under normal conditions.

 You can write your view/comments here